 What health risks do mosquitos pose?

 Mosquitoes are known vectors of several serious parasites and illnesses.
 Some of the most serious being West Nile Virus, Malaria, Chikungunya, Yellow Fever and Zika Virus.
 More information can be found below or visit the Centers for Disease Control and Prevention website.
+It is important to have a pest control plan in place to guard against these issues.

 How long will a Mosquito Barrier Treatment last?